Ireland headed for coalition government following parliamentary election, exit poll suggests

 DUBLIN (AP) — An exit poll in Ireland's parliamentary election released late Friday suggests the three biggest parties have won roughly equal shares and the country is headed for another coalition government.

 A poll released as voting ended at 10 p.m.
-(2200GMT) said center-right party Fine Gael was the first choice of 21% of voters, with its center-right coalition partner Fianna Fail at 19.5%.
+(2200GMT) said center-right party Fine Gael was the first choice of 21% of voters, with its center-right coalition partner in the outgoing government, Fianna Fail at 19.5%.
 Left-of-center opposition Sinn Fein was at 21.1% in the poll.

 Pollster Ipsos B&A asked 5,018 voters across the country how they had cast their ballots.
 The survey has a margin of error of plus or minus 1.4 percentage points.

 The figures only give an indication and don’t reveal which parties will form the next government.
-Counting of ballots starts Saturday morning and it will take between several hours and several days for full results to be known.
+Counting of ballots starts Saturday morning and because Ireland uses a complex system of proportional representation known as the single transferrable vote, it can take between several hours and several days for full results to be known.

 The result will show whether Ireland bucks the global trend of incumbents being ousted by disgruntled voters after years of pandemic, international instability and a cost-of-living pressures.